Guide for making your HR meetings more effective

 In this article we will focus on holding effective HR meetings specifically, but if you+re interested in more tips for becoming a better leader, check out our short leadership tips for managers.

-The importance of holding an effective HR meetings
+The importance of making your HR meetings more effective

 A recent piece of research, titled “Unlocking the UK’s Daily Savings Time”, found that busy professionals attend an average of 60 meetings a month, with 30% of management claiming the time spent in these meetings is wasted.